 The Congressional App Challenge is open to all students in Washington's 7th Congressional District.
-Students entering the competition must submit their app on CongressionalAppChallenge.us during the Competition Submission Period between July 26, 2017 and 9:00 am PST on November 1, 2017.
+Students entering the competition must submit their app on CongressionalAppChallenge.us during the Competition Submission Period by October 15, 2018.

 Submissions will be judged on the following criteria: quality of the idea, including creativity and originality; implementation of the idea, including user experience and design; and demonstrated excellence of coding and programming skills.

 The winner will be featured on CongressionalAppChallenge.us, and the winning app will also be on display in the U.S. Capitol, honoring the winners from across the country.